IsmaelMastronardi/Capstone2/README.md

 ### Install

-Install this project using git, with the npm i command, Then donwload the contet from "Prerequisites" on this README file, finally run the project using the command npm start.
+Install this project using git, with the npm I command, Then download the content from "Prerequisites" on this README file, and finally run the project using the command npm start.

 ### Usage